e-gov/GOVSSO/Testing.md

 GovSSO uses the compulsory `state` and optional `nonce` parameters to protect against [false request attacks](TechnicalSpecification#73-protection-against-false-request-attacks).

-The integrator should ensure the following:
+The integrator must ensure the following:
-- `state` and `nonce` parameters are created according to the standard described in technical specification, i.e. the value of these parameters is a Base64 encoded hash of at least a 16 byte random string;
+- `state` and `nonce` parameters are created according to the standard described in technical specification.
+While the required minimum length of the `state` parameter value is 8 characters, we advise to generate a hash from at least a 16 byte random string;
 - The client application conducts a `state` parameter check on callback request from GovSSO.
 If the validation fails, the client side authentication must also fail.
 - If the optional `nonce` parameter is used, then `nonce` validation is incorporated into ID token validation.